-At some time or other we all face difficult challenges.
-They may be the stuff of everyday life: family, money, sex, work.
+We all face difficult challenges at some time or other.
+They may be the stuff of everyday life: family, work, money, sex.
 They may be more out of the ordinary: trauma, bereavement, addiction, betrayal, abuse.
-I believe that the therapeutic process enables you to face life’s challenges; to find a satisfying way to manage, and to live, a more authentic and rewarding life.
+I am a warm and empathic psychotherapist and work with individuals and couples facing these sorts of challenges in a safe and supportive environment.

 Training, qualifications & experience

 I am a member of the BACP (MBACP) and have ongoing training, supervision and professional development at Spectrum, a UKCP registered centre for humanistic psychotherapy and training.
 I comply with the BACP’s Ethical Framework for Good Practice in Counselling and Psychotherapy.

 I trained at Regents University and at Spectrum, including the following:

 - Oxford Cambridge and RSA Certificate in Counselling Skills

 I practiced as a psychotherapist in the NHS for 4 years and have worked privately for over 6 years.